-The Longview MSA had a workforce in 2010 of 12,300 in mining and construction, while Tyler had 5,700 in natural resources and mining reported in January, 2011.
+The Longview MSA had a workforce in 2016 of 15,900 in mining and construction, while Tyler had 6,300 in natural resources and mining reported in November of 2016.

 The oil industry spans a wide spectrum of energy-related businesses and occupations, including geophysical operations, exploration, oil drilling, production, oil transportation, natural gas pipelines, oil land leasing, oilfield service, refining and allied oilfield businesses.

 The East Texas oil and gas industry dates from the 1930s, and continues to this day to be an important part of the economy and job market of Tyler, as well as Longview, Kilgore, Marshall, Gladewater, Jacksonville, Henderson and other cities and towns.

 In 2023, oil and gas royalties continue to be significant, and oil and gas investments remain strong.
 The State's signature crude oil type, West Texas Intermediate (WTI), remains the major benchmark of crude oil in the Americas.

 The oil industry in Texas remains a vital element in our nation's energy exploration and production.

 The Haynesville formation is a layer of sedimentary rock more than 10,000 feet below the surface of the Earth in the area of northwestern Louisiana, southwestern Arkansas and eastern Texas.